-The Los Angeles Chargers exceeded expectations a year ago in their first season in their new home town, finishing with a 9-7 record, landing them in second place in the AFC West.
+The Los Angeles Chargers exceeded expectations a year ago in their first season in their new hometown, finishing with a 9-7 record, landing them in second place in the AFC West.
 With the new season coming up fast, the Chargers found themselves without a starter at tight end.
-Rumor is that they might sign Antonio Gates to a one year deal.
-Also on the “to do” list for the Chargers is to get their kicking game in order.
-Last season, no fewer than five different players took a shot at the starting kicker position, with results being dismal.
+Rumor is that they might sign Antonio Gates to a one-year deal.
+Also on the “to-do” list for the Chargers is to get their kicking game in order.
+Last season, no fewer than five different players took a shot at the starting kicker position, with the results being dismal.
 So what did they do this offseason to make that extra jump to return to the playoffs?

 The first decision the Chargers made was to part ways with Antonio Gates, who is a future Hall of Famer and one of the best tight ends in NFL history.
 Gates’s production has tapered off the last three seasons due to age and injury so the team decided it was time to go a different direction.
 Hunter Henry is now the starting tight end, and the team signed Virgil Green in free agency to back him up.
 Also in free agency, the team shored up the center position, signing former Miami Dolphin Mike Pouncey to a two-year contract.
 They also needed a new kicker, so rather than wait for the draft, they added former Eagles and Dolphins kicker Caleb Sturgis.
 The other move of note in free agency was to sign Geno Smith to back up Phillip Rivers.